 Walking Safaris in the Wilderness Area

 Is a drive in the park to tame for you?
 Looking for something more memorable?
 How about an overnight wilderness trail in the Hluhluwe-Imfolozi reserve? – You must book in advance as availability is limited.
 Please contact us by email for full details and availability.

 Don’t miss visiting The Centenary Centre

 The Centenery Centre is in Imfolozi Park on the eastern side of the reserve – it’s a good place to stop for lunch or just a break.
 Enter the large rondavel (round house) filled with many different curios, or pick up hot food, drinks and ice creams from the cafe.
 There’s also game capture bomas (enclosures).
 These don’t always have animals in them, but you may be lucky and see a Rhino or antelope.
 The centre was established to allow visitors to view animals in transit to their new homes.

-Visitors pay a conservation fee of R110 (subject to change) per person per day (children 50%) replacing entry fees.
-South Africans get a 50% discount.
+Visitors pay a park entrance fee of R210 (subject to change) per person per day (children 50%).
+Persons with a South African ID get a discounted rate.